mfvanek/useful-sql-scripts/README.md

 # useful-sql-scripts
-A set of useful SQL scripts
+A set of useful SQL scripts (mostly for PostgreSQL)